-8. External Joint Faculty
+1. External Joint Faculty

 - a.
+Doctoral degree;

-Doctoral degree; - b.
-Record of excellence in scholarship and service; - c.
-National or international professional recognition; and - d.
+- Record of excellence in scholarship;

+- c.
+National or international professional recognition; and

+- d.
 Strong collaboration with Mines faculty

-F. Adjunct Titles
+2. Adjunct Titles

 Adjunct Faculty must possess the qualifications for the position to which they are selected.
 If appropriate to the position, preference will be given to advanced degrees and proven teaching ability.